If you like Skforecast , please give us a star on GitHub! ⭐️

 )

-print(f"Test error (mse): {error_mse}")
+print(f"Test error (MSE): {error_mse}")

 The optimal combination of hyperparameters significantly reduces test error.

+To obtain a robust estimate of the model's predictive capacity, a backtesting process is carried out.
 The process of backtesting consists of evaluating the performance of a predictive model by applying it retrospectively to historical data.
 Therefore, it is a special type of cross-validation applied to the previous period(s).

-🖉 Note
+✎ Note

 To ensure an accurate evaluation of your model and gain confidence in its predictive performance on new data, it is critical to employ an appropriate backtesting strategy.
 Factors such as use case characteristics, available computing resources and time intervals between predictions need to be considered to determine which strategy to use.
-In general, the more closely the backtesting process resembles the actual scenario in which the model is used, the more reliable the estimated metric will be.
-For more information about backtesting, visit Which strategy should I use?.Backtesting with refit and increasing training size (fixed origin)

 The model is trained each time before making predictions.
 With this configuration, the model uses all the data available so far.
 It is a variation of the standard cross-validation but, instead of making a random distribution of the observations, the training set increases sequentially, maintaining the temporal order of the data.